isaiasgh/info-display/Docs.md

 ## How to set up the datasender with systemd

+-The systemd files can be found in : `/lib/systemd/system`
+- `sudo vim name.service`
--The systemd files can be found in : `/lib/systemd/system` -There you will need **sudo** privlages to eddit the file you made mine looks like this:
+-There you will need **sudo** privlages to edit the file you made mine looks like this:

 ```
 [Unit]